UPDATE: AUGUST 2021

 - Writers and artists retain copyright of their work.
 Writers grant Understorey Magazine nonexclusive Internet rights to publish their work.

-- We offer a small honorarium to writers and artists whose work is accepted for publication.
+- We offer an honorarium to writers and artists whose work is accepted for publication.
 Current rates (as of Issue 20) are $150 for writers and $75 for artists (i.e. to re-post artists’ work already available online).
 Please note: Due to our administrative partnership with Mount Saint Vincent University, to receive an honorarium, contributors to Understorey (with some exceptions) are required to provide their Social Insurance Number.
 This is only required when and if your piece is accepted for publication.
-(Contact us with any questions: email@example.com)
+(Contact us with any questions: firstname.lastname@example.org)